Types of verbena: overview of the most beautiful verbena varieties

 Verbena hastata is just one of the verbena species suitable for the garden [Photo: Ziga13/ Shutterstock.com]

-The genus verbena is versatile, and sometimes the differences between the species is subtle.
-To give you an overview, we have compiled the most common verbena species and their varieties here.
+The genus verbena is versatile, and sometimes the differences between the species are subtle.
+To give you an overview, we have compiled the most common types of verbena and their varieties here.

 How many verbena varieties and species are there?

 The verbenas (Verbena), also called vervains, include around 87 different species.
 However, not all of them are used as ornamental plants.
 Verbena species are found throughout the world and differ accordingly, for example, in their winter hardiness.
-Among the most popular verbena species, there are now also varieties of verbena that are distinguished by growth characteristics and flower colours.
+Among the most popular types of verbena, there are now also varieties of verbena that are distinguished by growth habits and flower colours.

 Verbena species and varieties at a glance

-The care instructions for the verbena species listed here correspond to the care of common verbena.
-They only need to be watered during longer dry periods and, in good locations, fertilisation at the beginning of the growing season is sufficient.
+The care advice for the verbena species listed here corresponds to the care of common verbena.
+They only need to be watered during longer dry periods, and, in good locations, fertilising at the beginning of the growing season is sufficient.
 This supports abundant flowering.
-A slow-release fertiliser, such as our Plantura Flower Food, is ideal for growing and caring for verbena – simply work it into the soil.
+A slow-release fertiliser, such as our Plantura Flower Food, is ideal for growing and caring for verbena − simply work it into the soil.
 The nutrients are released gradually and are sufficient for verbena for the entire growing season in ideal locations.
 All species are self-seeding and can be propagated by sowing.

 Flower Food, 1.5kg